lizadaly/windrift/README.md

 ### Inventory

 When a final choice is made in a list, it goes into the reader's `inventory`, the part of the state containing all the selections they've made.
-The inventory is made up of buckets each named with a List `tag`, and is accessible as `inventory.tagname` at any point in the story.
+The inventory is made up of buckets indexed by List `tag`.
+The value in each bucket is accessible as `inventory.tagname` at any point in the story.

 ### Maps